French climate activists target store lights in Paris night raids

 As the activists progress along the winding Marais streets, their actions often garner applause from passers-by.

 "I completely agree with them," says Federica, a tourist from Milan.
-Anna, who also stops to watch, call the illuminated signs "a disgrace".
+Anna, who also stops to watch, calls the illuminated signs "a disgrace".

 The screens are quickly covered with posters.